enyojs/ui-tests/README.md

 java -jar selenium-server-standalone-2.42.2.jar -Dwebdriver.chromeriver=chromedriver
 ```

-Finally, the tests assume there is a web server running on port 3000 and that the root contains Enyo, the required libraries in *lib*, and the *ui-tests* directory.
+Finally, the tests assume there is a web server running on port 3000 and that the root contains the *ui-tests* directory.
+Initialize the enyo libraries by excecuting the `enyo init` command within the *ui-tests* directory.

 These tests are intended to be run as a Travis CI task.